mowsec/vulnerable-rails-contrast/README.md

 when a PR is raised and deploys the container into an Amazon ECS service once merged.

-Since I detailed the instrumentation steps in the Python project, I'll start here by explaining the GitHub actions.
+Since I detailed the instrumentation steps in the [Python project][vulnerable-python-contrast], I'll start here by explaining the GitHub actions.
 Please scroll down for the ruby instrumentation steps.

 The Contrast Security agent is installed as a Gem and runs alongside your application code and serves as an all-encompassing static code scanner,